 Why do I need to have a cookie banner on my website?

 Cookies are information that is stored on the website visitor's terminal device (PC, smartphone, etc.).
 On the one hand, some cookies may be necessary to display a website correctly ("technically necessary cookies").
 On the other hand, they're also used for other purposes, e.g. to analyze the behavior of the website visitor for advertising reasons or to integrate social media plugins.
 (Note: in the following article, the term "cookies" also refers to comparable technologies such as counting pixels, etc.)

 Let us first look at the current legal situation.
-In this respect, since the entry into force of GDPR (Regulation (EU) 2016/679) on 25 May 2018 the following:
+In this respect, since the entry into force of GDPR (Regulation (EU) 2016/679) on 25.05.2018 the following applies:

-If the cookies are not stored on the website visitor's terminal device in order to safeguard the legitimate interests of the website operator or a third party, the website visitor's consent is required in accordance with Art.
-6 para.
-1 GDPR.
+If the cookies stored on the website visitor's terminal device aren't stored in order to safeguard the legitimate interests of the website operator or a third party, the website visitor's consent is required in accordance with Art.
+6(1) of GDPR.

-It should not be concealed that this legal situation could change with the entry into force of thee Privacy Regulation .
-EPrivacy regulation However, since this is currently still under political discussion, the use of the GDPR - and thus the precautionary obtaining of consent by means of a checkbox remains in force for the time being with regard to cookies & co.
-You can read the details in my wp unboxed article „TheePrivacy Regulation : What's in store for you?“ .
+It should not be concealed that this legal situation could change with the entry into force of ePrivacy Regulation .
+However, as the ePrivacy Regulation is currently still under political discussion, the application of the GDPR - and thus the precautionary obtaining of consent by means of a checkbox - will remain in place for the time being with regard to cookies & co.
+You can read the details about this in my article „The ePrivacy Regulation : What's in store for you?"article.